Solvitur ambulando: Other uses

-The phrase is also cited in The Songlines (1986) by Bruce Chatwin in its first meaning.
+The phrase is also cited in The Songlines (1986) by Bruce Chatwin in its literal meaning.
 Chatwin, who "passionately believed that walking constituted the sovereign remedy for every mental travail", learned it from Patrick Leigh Fermor and immediately wrote it down in his notebook.
+In this sense the phrase can be used as a truism for the wider physical and mental benefits of walking and other forms of regular exercise.

 The phrase is discussed multiple times and at some length in The Tao of Travel (2011) by Paul Theroux.
 It also appears in the writings of Aleister Crowley, and Oliver Sacks.
 It is the motto of the Royal Air Forces Escaping Society.